 - 4. Click Recover. - 5.
-Under Where to recover, in Recover to, select Existing virtual machine. - 6.
-Click Select, and then select an existing virtual machine, either the same one you have backed up (recommended for getting started), or a different one.
+Under Where to recover, in Recover to, select Existing virtual machine. - Click Select, and then select an existing virtual machine, either the same one you have backed up (recommended for getting started), or a different one.
+Details.
+The agent will automatically stop this virtual machine before starting the recovery to it.